phunware/maas-analytics-android-sdk/README.md

 ### Register API Keys
 Create a class that extends `Application` and register the `Application` class in the `AndroidManifest.xml` file.
 This should be called *after* a call to install additional modules.

+Additionally,  for API 23+, you must wait to call `registerKeys` after Location permission has been granted.
+Please see the sample app for an example of how to implement.

 Register the access, signature and encryption key in the `Application’s onCreate` method:

 ``` Java